Natalia LaVallie, DC

 Animals can tell us a lot without using words.
 Signs of subluxation include muscular imbalances, gait irregularities, lameness, and resistance to certain movements.
 Loss of normal mobility causes stiffness and pain, which may lead to changes in behavior and progressive dysfunciton throughout the body.
 Many issues resolve with chiropractic care because the body is better able to heal and self-regulate when the nervous system is clear of interference.

-Humans ask animals to perform tasks and fill rolls that add to the typical stress of living in the world, so we believe it is essential for animals to receive thorough neuromusculoskeletal evaluation and chiropractic care for the purpose of restoring optimal nerve function and supporting optimal performance.
+Humans ask animals to perform tasks and fill rolls that add to the typical stress of living in the world, so we believe it is essential for animals to receive well checks to identify and address issues before they become a bigger problem.

 New Clients

-Please CALL to schedule an appointment and ask questions about chiropractic care for your animals!
+Please CALL to schedule an appointment and discuss chiropractic care for your animals!

 After scheduling an appointment, please review my PRACTICE POLICIES and